Intramuscular Injection

 • Arrange them in order of administration on the injection trolley.

-• Bring the trolley or tray to the bed side.
+• Bring the trolley or tray to the bedside.

 • Keep the client in position.